-In 1919, Admiral von Reuter and his naval comrades who scuttled the German warships at Scapa Flow were bought here and in July 1919 a prisoner named Oster was shot by a sentry at Park Hall army camp during a disturbance at the camp.
+In July 1919 a prisoner named Oster was shot by a sentry at Park Hall army camp during a disturbance at the camp.
 See newspaper article below.